 Because these two facts of the case are clearly incommensurate, they oblige Referral Group to enquire concerning its primary allegiance, that is, whether to MoF or to the spirit and intent of the Guiding Principles document itself.

-Actually this question is not hard to answer, given: first, the tremendous effort and good faith expended by Upper Clearwater residents in negotiating the Guiding Principles document in the first place; and second, the obvious affront to democratic principles inherent in the decision by MoF to walk away from a formal consensus-based agreement with B.C. citizens.
+Actually this question is not hard to answer, given: first, the tremendous effort and good faith expended by Upper Clearwater residents in negotiating the Guiding Principles document in the first place; second, the B.C. government’s commitment within the Terms of Reference for its Mountain Caribou Recovery Implementation Plan announced on October 16th, 2007 (http://ilmbwww.gov.bc.ca/sarco/mc/index.html) to use “all legal and policy tools under existing statutes to allow licensees who have blocks within mountain caribou habitat to voluntarily abandon approved permits without penalty, relieve take-or-pay obligations, or relocate operations;” and third, the obvious affront to democratic principles inherent in the decision by MoF to walk away from a formal consensus-based agreement with B.C. citizens.

-The Referral Group therefore takes the position that its primary allegiance lies with the spirit and intent of the Guiding Principles – and that it must now shift from a watchdog function to an advocacy role, taking whatever steps may be necessary to persuade MoF – and the B.C.
-Liberals at large – to recommit to its own formal land-use agreement.
+The Referral Group therefore takes the position that its primary allegiance lies with the spirit and intent of the Guiding Principles – and that it must now shift from a watchdog function to an advocacy role, taking whatever steps may be necessary to persuade MoF – and the newly elected B.C. government at large – to recommit to its own formal land-use agreement.

 Next up: Wells Gray Chronicles